Cricket-South Africa pull out of Australia ODI series

 MELBOURNE, July 13 (Reuters) - South Africa have withdrawn from the one-day international series with Australia in January after host board Cricket Australia (CA) was unable to accommodate a request to reschedule.

-CA said Cricket South Africa had asked to shift the series, which was scheduled for Hobart (Jan.
+Cricket South Africa (CSA) had asked to shift the series, which was scheduled for Hobart (Jan.
 12), Sydney (Jan.
 14) and Perth (Jan.
-17).
+17), as it clashes with their new domestic Twenty20 competition.

 "Unfortunately, due to the congested international schedule including the ICC Men's T20 World Cup, there are no alternative dates available," CA said in a statement on Wednesday.